ME3-HECM/final-project-aditya-and-ashay/README.md

 4. When the final card is reached, navigate back to the starting position
 5. Handle exceptions and ### return back to the starting position if final card cannot be found

-## Instructions and "Mine" environment specification
+## Instructions and environment specification

 A "mine" is contstructed from black plywood walls 100mm high with some walls having coloured cards located on the sides of the maze to assist with navigation.
 The following colour code was used for navigation: